dragonflydb/dragonfly/README.md

 ### Native Http console and Prometheus compatible metrics
 By default Dragonfly also allows http access on its main TCP port (6379).
 The type of the connection is determined automatically during the connection initiation.
 Go ahead and try it with your browser.
-Right now it has only basic info but more will be added int he future.
+Right now it has only basic info but more will be added in the future.
 If you go to `:6379/metrics` url you will see some prometheus compatible metrics.

 Important!
 Http console is meant to be accessed within a safe network.
 If you expose Dragonfly's TCP port externally, it is advised to disable the http console